Patriack/GoToTag/README.md

 * [Code Documentation](https://code.gototags.com/net-sdk/html/R_Project_GoToTags__NET_SDK_Code_Docs.htm)

 ## Example Code
-Example projects with source code using the SDK are within this GitHub repository.
+Example projects with source code along with sample output using the SDK are within this GitHub repository.

 ### License
 A license is required to run the examples; the **code in this repositry will not run without a license**.